wing5wong/artisan-whs-static/source/_events/2025-06-19_massey-ucol-palmerston-north-open-day-register-by-26-june.md

 If you DO NOT do this, you could miss out!
 Mr Keene needs to know numbers.
 Link will go to student e-mails and the year 13 G-classroom page.

+*Mr Keene
+Careers Advisor*